chdwyb/DPENet/README.md

 If you find this project useful in your research, please consider citing:

 ```
-@article{gao2022heavy,
+@article{wen2022heavy,
       title={From Heavy Rain Removal to Detail Restoration: A Faster and Better Network},
-      author={Tao Gao and Yuanbo Wen and Jing Zhang and Kaihao Zhang and Ting Chen},
+      author={Yuanbo Wen and Tao Gao and Jing Zhang and Kaihao Zhang and Ting Chen},
       journal={arXiv preprint arXiv:2205.03553},
       year={2022},
 }
 ```

 ## Contact us
-Please contact us if there is any question or suggestion (wyb@chd.edu.cn).
+Please contact us if there are any questions or suggestions (wyb@chd.edu.cn).